Nkcemeka/NEK/README.md

 # NEK - A MIDI Chord Analyzer Plugin
-NEK is an open source MIDI chord analyzer.
-It functions as a music educational software as well.
+NEK is an open source MIDI chord analyzer and is essentially a music education software.
 NEK can work as a software app or VST plugin.
 It takes in MIDI notes and outputs a chord name.
 The algorithm has a database for intervals and what intervals make up the chords.
 By projecting notes into different pitch classes, it uses an elegant but subtle algorithm to deduce the note and get the appropriate chord.
 This is all the more remarkable as the database is extensible.
 Put in the intervals that make up your chord and you are good to go!
 NEK has also a Circle of Fourths/Fifths visualizer.
 This can make it useful to identify harmonic patterns while playing.
+NEK can also accept audio by pressing the "mode" button.
+It implements a DSP algo from [Adam Stark's PhD Thesis](https://github.com/adamstark/Chord-Detector-and-Chromagram).
+The algorithm is a brilliant one.
+However, it needs lots of work.
+It is susceptible to ghost notes and there are some other issues.
+I intend to replace this with an AI functionality in the future.
+Hence, see feature as experimental.
 Lastly, NEK comes with notation rendering functionality!
 As you press notes on the keyboard, they are highlighted on a Grand Stave according to the key you select.

 ## Demo Video
 You can check out a DEMO video of NEK on my LinkedIn page [here](https://www.linkedin.com/posts/chukwuemeka-nkama-0203611b2_recently-i-needed-a-chord-analyzer-plugin-activity-7230562767424917504-Ct0K).